MaxiPepa/TP-LAB4-Unit-Test/README.md

-# How to build the project
+# How to run the test in the project

 ### `npm install`